Drew-Daniels/jg/README.md

 ## `jg bname`

-Generates a Conventional Commit Message from a Jira Issue ID/Key
+Generates a Git branch name from a Jira Issue ID/Key

 ```
 USAGE